MislavJaksic/Knowledge-Repository/Technology/Software/CodeQuality/CodeComplete/README.md

-- General architectural quality - characterised by discussions of classes, information that is hidden in them and reasons why classes are designed in a particular way, architecture’s objectives should be clearly stated, architecture should describe the motivations for all major decisions, architecture should be machine and language independent, architecture should explicitly identify risky areas and should contain multiple views.
+- General architectural quality - characterised by discussions of classes, information that is hidden in them and reasons why classes are designed in a particular way, architecture's objectives should be clearly stated, architecture should describe the motivations for all major decisions, architecture should be machine and language independent, architecture should explicitly identify risky areas and should contain multiple views.